thomasmitzka/dotfiles/README.md

 # dotfiles
-These are my .dotfiles on Linux Mint.
-I decided to back them up with git.
+These are my .dotfiles, most of them for Linux Mint.
+Having them in a repository makes it easier to create a familiar environment on new systems.